 People change their behavior only if they have too.

 We are creatures of habit.
 We get into the daily grind.
-When our situation is relaxed or the same daily grind we fall prey to this self replicating nonsense.
+When our situation is relaxed we tend to repeat the same motions every single day, often we fall prey to this self replicating nonsense.

 Act Before You Are Ready